conda-env-mod

 - Automating environment creation and configuration reduces mistakes

-- Module files enable sharing of conda environments
+- Module files enable easy sharing of conda environments

-- Automatic kernel creation allows environments to be used in Jupyter notebooks
+- Automatic kernel creation allows environments to be used in Jupyter notebook/lab.

 Usage